Can I Vape at 16?

 UK Vaping Age

 It is the question on everybody’s lips.
 What is the legal vaping age in the UK?
-The laws are confusing and the policies are ever-changing, but whether you are a teenager wondering if you can buy from vape shops online or a retailer considering your target audience, we have got the answer.
+The laws are confusing and the policies are ever-changing, but whether you are a teenager wondering if you can buy from vape shops online, a concerned parent or a retailer considering your target audience, we have got the answer.

 What is the UK Vaping Age?